Server data from the Official MCP Registry

 claude mcp add ph-civic-data -- uvx ph-civic-data-mcp

 Any client that supports the stdio MCP transport works.
-Point the command at uvx ph-civic-data-mcp and pass AQICN_TOKEN as env.
+Point the command at uvx ph-civic-data-mcp.
+No API keys required for the default configuration.

 After setup, ask your agent: